 Released in October 2015, Getting Beyond Better: How Social Entrepreneurship Works by Roger L. Martin and Sally R. Osberg, explores how Social Entrepreneurs transform society.
 This syllabus uses Getting Beyond Better as the backbone textbook to a post-secondary course that looks “under the hood” of social entrepreneurship.
 Each class dives into the underlying theories to […]

-Roger Martin is the Institute Director of the Martin Prosperity Institute at the Rotman School of Management and the Premier’s Chair in Productivity & Competitiveness.
+Roger Martin is the Institute Director of the Martin Prosperity Institute and the Michael Lee-Chin Family Institute for Corporate Citizenship at the Rotman School of Management and the Premier’s Chair in Productivity & Competitiveness.
 From 1998 to 2013, he served as Dean.
 Previously, he spent 13 years as a Director of Monitor Company, a global strategy consulting firm based in Cambridge, Massachusetts, where he served as co-head of the firm for two years.

 In 2013, Roger placed 3rd on the Thinkers50 list, a biannual ranking of the most influential global business thinkers, moving up from 6th in 2011 and 32nd in 2009.
 In 2010, he was named one of the 27 most influential designers in the world by Business Week.
 In 2007 he was named a Business Week ‘B-School All-Star’ for being one of the 10 most influential business professors in the world.
 Business Week also named him one of seven ‘Innovation Gurus’ in 2005.